MariaStamouli/Energy-Prediction/README.md

 # Prediction of Energy Consumption

-More information about the dataset is provided in the UCI repository above and inside the jupyter notebook.
+More information about the dataset is provided in the [UCI] repository and inside the jupyter notebook.

 ## Installation instructions
 You have to install all the dependencies given in the **requirements.txt** file.

+## Description

+We use a variety of regression models to predict appliances consumption:

+- Time Series (ARIMA) by using prophet library or scipy
+- Linear Regression
+- Support Vector Regression
+- Random Forests
+- XGBoost

 ## Deployment
 The features that we used to predict energy consumption are the following: